 Chiropractic Care Hip Labral Tear Treatment

-Sacroiliac joint dysfunction is known to cause low back pain, but diagnosing can be hard for some doctors.
+Sacroiliac joint dysfunction is known to cause low back pain, but diagnosing it can be hard for some doctors.
 Especially those that do not have a great deal of experience in sacroiliac joint pain.
-However, chiropractors specialize in this area as the SI joint is an important part of the musculoskeletal system.
+However, chiropractors specialize in this area as the SI joint is an important musculoskeletal system part.

-The information herein on "Sacroiliac Joint Dysfunction Back Pain and Chiropractic El Paso, TX." is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sacroiliac Joint Dysfunction Issues and Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, CCST, IFMCP*, CIFM*, ATN*